-induce publication of articles in nonprofessional media that, for example, praise his research, connect him with technological advances in dentistry, or announce his participation in a postgraduate course.
+Therefore, it is unethical for a dentist to induce publication of articles in nonprofessional media that, for example, praise his research, connect him with technological advances in dentistry, or announce his participation in a postgraduate course.
 It is also unethical for a dentist to sell or distribute health education material containing his name and professional identification.

-- 4. It is not unethical for a dentist to publish or to have published professional matters of general community interest, such as activities involving National Children's Dental Health Week, school dental programs, or advancements in dental technology, but they should be originated by or cleared in advance by the local society.
-It is unethical for a dentist to induce publication of professional matters of community interest on his own behalf. - 5.
-It is not unethical for a local dental society to purchase institutional advertising to counteract the advertising of unethical dentists.
-Such a practice, however, may not be in good taste. - 6.
-A dignified announcement or publication of the availability of a budget payment dental care plan is not unethical if the plan and the announcement are approved by the local dental society.
-It is unethical for the announcement to list the names of dentists participating in the plan. - 7.
-A dentist who permits his name to be used in a dental health education pamphlet to be distributed to the public at large by a commercial firm is engaged in unethical conduct. - 8.
-A dentist who indicates on a prominent sign outside an unfinished building that he intends to relocate his practice there is engaged in unethical conduct. - 9.
-A dentist is not prohibited by ethics from engaging in an activity such as that of a radio "sportscaster," but he should not give undue emphasis to his identity as a practicing dentist.
-It is advisable, also, for a dentist to consult with his local society before undertaking such an activity. - 10.
-A dentist who distributes his professional cards to persons eligible for dental care under a group health care plan, including persons not his patients of record, is engaged in unethical conduct even though he is the only dentist who has agreed to render services to the group. - 11.
-It is unethical for a specialist to distribute reprints of his published articles to a large segment of general practitioners.
-This practice appears to be an obvious effort to solicit referrals by indicating superiority in the special field. - 12.
-It is unethical for specialists to furnish so-called patient education pamphlets to general practitioners for distribution to patients where pamphlets, in effect, stress unduly the superiority of the procedures used by specialists.
+4. It is not unethical for a dentist to publish or to have published professional matters of general community interest, such as activities involving National Children's Dental Health Week, school dental programs, or advancements in dental technology, but they should be originated by or cleared in advance by the local society.
+It is unethical for a dentist to induce publication of professional matters of community interest on his own behalf.

+5. Institutional advertising originated or approved by the component and constituent dental societies may be used to announce in a dignified manner community services such as the availability of budget dental care plans and emergency dental services.
+However, it is unethical for the announcement to list the names of participating dentists.
+It is not unethical for a component or constituent dental society to sponsor advertising to counteract advertised dental services.
+However, such a practice may not be in good taste.

+6. A dentist who permits his name to be used in a dental health education pamphlet to be distributed to the public at large by a commercial firm is engaged in unethical conduct.

+7. A dentist who indicates on a prominent sign outside an unfinished building that he intends to relocate his practice there is engaged in unethical conduct.

+8. A dentist is not prohibited by ethics from engaging in an activity such as that of a radio "sportscaster," but he should not give undue emphasis to his identity as a practicing dentist.
+It is advisable, also, for a dentist to consult with his component and constituent societies before undertaking such an activity.

+9. It is unethical for a specialist to distribute reprints of his published articles to a large segment of general practitioners.
+This practice appears to be an obvious effort to solicit referrals by indicating superiority in the special field.

+10. It is unethical for specialists to furnish so-called patient education pamphlets to general practitioners for distribution to patients where pamphlets, in effect, stress the superiority of the procedures used by specialists.
 Publication of such so-called patient education material has the effect of soliciting patients.

-- 13. It is unethical for a dentist to give lectures or demonstrations before lay groups on a particular technique (such as hypnosis) that he employs in his practice. - 14.
-The publication of a list of dentists who have agreed to participate in a group dental care plan which is found to be in violation of the American Dental Association's policy on group dental care plans and not approved by the state dental society is unethical. - 15.
-It is unethical for a dentist to include on his cards, letterheads, bills, signs, and so forth, that he uses anesthesia, X-rays, or does oral diagnosis. - 16.
-It is unethical for a dentist to allow use of his office or his person as a part of a television advertisement.
+11. It is unethical for a dentist to give lectures or demonstrations before lay groups on a particular technique (such as hypnosis) that he employs in his practice.

+12. It is unethical for a dentist to include on his cards, letterheads, bills, signs, and so forth that he uses anesthesia, "X rays," or does oral diagnosis.
+Announcements of this nature may be construed as attempts to announce limitation of practice in violation of Sections 13 and 18.

+13. It is unethical for a dentist to allow use of his office or his person as a part of a commercial advertisement.

-Section 13-Cards, Letterheads, and Announcements A dentist may properly utilize professional cards, announcement cards, recall notices to patients of record, and letterheads when the style and text are consistent with the dignity of the profession and with the custom of other dentists in the community.
+Section 13-Cards, Letterheads, and Announcements $\blacksquare$ A dentist may properly utilize professional cards, announcement cards, recall notices to patients of record, and letterheads when the style and text are consistent with the dignity of the profession and with the custom of other dentists in the community.